cloud-gov/pages-core/README.md

 reproducible locally.
 If you're just looking for details of the last Travis run, ping the [account holder for access](https://github.com/18F/federalist/blob/523aceb9885f248dd60189f9c13c834c3ba0947e/.travis.yml#L24).
-Otherwise, request a Sauce Labs account from #devops.
+Otherwise, 18F personnel can request a Sauce Labs account in Slack.

 Once you have an account, you'll need your access key.
 It's available in the Sauce Labs account settings and looks like a GUID e.g.